gitit24x7/Cpp-CP-and-DSA/README.md

 ## Function proototype:
  if we want to define a function after the function call, we need to use the function prototype.

+## Generic Functions:
+The way we use normal parameters to pass as a value to function, in the same manner template parameters can be used to pass type as argument to function.
+Basically, it tells what type of data is being passed to the function.

+- syntax : `template <class  type> return-type function-name (parameter-list)`